 You must also ensure that you’re reaching all of your salient stakeholders.
 The support of executives and employees is critical, but research finds that companies achieve the greatest financial value from corporate citizenship efforts when external stakeholders are informed also.[i]
 Environmental, social, and governance programs influence your customer’s purchase intentions and brand loyalty,[ii] your investors’ valuations,[iii] and the access your company has to public policymakers[iv]—but only when these stakeholders are aware of your work.

 The purpose of corporate citizenship communication isn’t what it was, even just a few years ago.
 It is no longer simply issuing a press release with the goal of possibly scoring a positive media story.
 It is creating a dialogue that increases awareness of and interest in the cause you’re trying to support or the problem you are trying to solve.
 No longer the final step in a corporate citizenship plan, communication can inform your vision and strategy, and aid you in executing it.

-To learn more about identifying your most material issues and integrating communication tactics into your corporate citizenship strategy, consider taking our NEW online course to learn to conduct a materiality assessment, or join us in Chicago on September 7-9, 2016, for our Corporate Citizenship Communications course.
+To learn more about identifying your most material issues and integrating communication tactics into your corporate citizenship strategy, consider taking our online course to learn to conduct a materiality assessment, or join us in-person for our Corporate Citizenship Communications course.